i-like-robots/react-tags/README.md

 #### inputAttributes (optional)

-An object containing additional attributes that will be applied to the underlying `<input />` field.
+An object containing additional attributes that will be applied to the underlying text `<input />` field.

 As an example `inputAttributes={{ maxLength: 10 }}` would be applied as `<input maxlength="10" … />`.
 Note this prop won't overwrite existing attributes, it can only add new ones.